Statcounter

 He’d suspected for longer than he let on.
 He‘d been given the same lines by Angela and gave them right back in the past.
 Body language and nuances don’t lie, Chris resolved.
 Erin finally told him the truth two days ago.
 It’s not a relationship, she assured.

-“It’s a time for me to find myself for a while Chris,” she explained.
+“...It’s a time for me to find myself for a while, Chris,” she explained over lunch at their favorite Mexican restaurant.

 Absolution, he thought.
 What else is left?
 Chris searched his mind.

-Perhaps it was indeed something Erin needed, given what she and Chris had become.
-He’d become a burden and abusive.
+Perhaps it was, indeed, something Erin needed, given what she and Chris had become.
+He’d become a burden and abusive to those around him.
 Angry at the world, looking to lay blame anywhere but on himself.
 She had done the same.

-As Chris approached the gate surrounding the shop, a crash of thunder again pummeled his head to the past.
-He mustered all the strength in his body to hold himself from the ground, reaching, one hand above the other; he finally slipped slowly downward, losing his grip on the rain soaked wrought iron gate.
+As Chris approached the gate surrounding the shop, a crash of thunder, again, pummeled his head to the past.
+He mustered all the strength in his body to pull himself from the ground, reaching, one hand above the other; he finally slipped, slowly downward, losing his grip on the rain soaked wrought iron gate.

-“Yeah Chris?
-Sometimes, as I recall, it was because of you too.
-Erin interrupted.
+“Yeah, Chris?
+Sometimes, as I recall, it was because of you, too.
+Erin barked back.

 "Do you remember how fucking violent this became?”
 Chris yelled, desperately trying to make his case.

-“REALLY Chris?
+“REALLY, Chris?
 Do I REMEMBER??”
 Erin replied.
 “You introduced that element with drinking.
-Do you remember pushing me into the fucking wall Chris or were you blacked out?
-That’s why I broke your Goddamn finger, Erin barked.”
+Do you remember pushing me into the fucking wall Chris??
+Or, were you blacked out?
+That’s why I broke your Goddamn finger, Erin screamed.”

 “Yeah, you were in my face with your hands around my neck and then hitting me in the head,” Chris retorted.